AP® Biology Exam Format: All You Need To Know

 Argumentation | Questions 1, 2, 3, 4 & 6 |

-Understanding the exam format is the first step to doing well in the exam.
+Understanding the AP Bio exam length and format is the first step to doing well.
 So, now that you know what the exam format is and what to expect from each section, you can chalk out an efficient and effective study plan.
-Keep in mind the number of questions in each section, the time you will have for each section, and don’t forget to give yourself enough time to review your answers.
+Be mindful of the number of questions and the AP Biology exam time, ensuring you allocate enough time to review your answers.

 References